 MTSU is a Home Pay (Plan B) Payment Plan only school.
 This means that an outgoing MTSU student will pay tuition and fees to MTSU, but pay room, meals and other applicable fees at their host school not covered under the host school tuition and fees.
 For financial aid purposes, students in this program are treated as if they are enrolled at MTSU.
-Enrolling in the NSE Program Home Pay (Plan B) Payment Plan allows you to use all of your aid awarded at MTSU except Federal Work-Study just like if you were enrolled at MTSU.
+Enrolling in the NSE Program Home Pay (Plan B) Payment Plan allows you to use all of your aid and scholarships awarded at MTSU (except Federal Work-Study) just like if you were enrolled at MTSU.

 Application Process and Timeline

 Selection as a part of the Outgoing MTSU NSE cohort exchange is based on these criteria: